grimen/node-document/README.md

 ## About

-A **minimalistic ODM** for the most atomic operations - such as `GET`/`SET`/`DEL` - on different kinds of "document(-ish)" stores using **one unified API**; switching database should be a matter of changing a line of code.
+**Minimalistic ODM** for [Node.js](http://nodejs.org) implementing the most fundamental operations (such as `GET`/`SET`/`DEL`) on different kinds of "document(-ish)" stores using **one unified API**.
+Switching database should be a matter of changing a line of code.

-To stick to this philosophy more advanced operations such as "queries" won't be a core feature, but as `node-document` won't mess with your data it can be used along with any 3rd-party drivers as if there was no tomorrow.
+To stick to this philosophy more advanced operations won't be supported in core, but `node-document` can be used along with any 3rd-party drivers.

 ## Features